francomele/hello-world/README.md

 Now a firs attempt to modify the README.md online.

-Now, having created the branch "readme-edits", in this last branch I made new modifications to README.md.
+Now, having created the branch "readme-edits", in this last branch I made new modifications to README.md (and then I delete the branch)